How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Unlearning Analysis using Decision Regions

-Figs.~\ref{fig:resnet18_cifar10_200_change_similarity_privacy_0_4_combined}, \ref{fig:resnet18_cifar10_200_change_similarity_bias_0_15_combined}, \ref{fig:similarity_change_privacy_resnet}-\ref{fig:similarity_change_tiny} show the similarity and complementary change scores across different parameterization levels and for different unlearning methods.
-Ideally, for a reasonable choice of $\delta$, \begin{itemize} \item for the privacy goal, the similarity-change performance is better if it is closer to the similarity-change marker of the retrained model (the plus-shaped markers) at the same parameterization level; \item for the bias removal goal, both the similarity and change scores should be high (i.e., the top-right corner of the diagram), implying local changes around the unlearned examples. \end{itemize} Accordingly, we observe that overparameterized models (shown as green and yellow markers) usually have better similarity-change values (i.e., markers positioned at better coordinates on the similarity-change plot) than underparameterized models.
-As in the error-based analysis, for bias removal this requires unlearning that uses the forget set (i.e., not the L1 sparsity method).
+Figs.~\ref{fig:similarity_change_bias_resnet18_tinet_500unlearned - main}, \ref{fig:similarity_change_privacy_resnet50_tinet_1000unlearned}-\ref{fig:similarity_change_bias_fcnet3layer_cifar10_200unlearned} show the similarity and complementary change scores across different parameterization levels and different unlearning methods.
+Ideally, for a reasonable choice of $\delta$: \textbf{For the privacy goal}, the similarity-change performance is better if it is closer to the similarity-change marker of the retrained model at the same parameterization level. \textbf{For the bias removal goal}, both the similarity and change scores should be high (i.e., the top-right corner of the diagram), implying local changes around the unlearned examples.

-These findings align with the trends observed in our error-based analysis, showing that unlearning usually benefits from overparameterization.
-Here, the similarity and complementary change scores further elucidate this behavior, demonstrating that increased parameterization facilitates delicate unlearning that can locally modify the necessary decision regions while preserving most of the model functionality.
+We observe that overparameterized models usually have better similarity-change values (markers at better coordinates) than underparameterized models.
+As in the performance analysis, for bias removal this requires unlearning that uses the forget set (i.e., not the L1 sparsity method).
+These findings align with the trends in our performance analysis, showing that \textbf{unlearning usually benefits from overparameterization}.
+Here, \textbf{the decision regions' similarity and change scores further elucidate this behavior, showing that overparameterization facilitates delicate unlearning that can locally modify the necessary decision regions while preserving most of the model functionality.}